TheInvincibleRalph/Go-Documentary/Go documentary/http.md

+## Infomation contained in an Http Request (from a server perspective)

 In Go, an `http.Request` provides various pieces of information about the incoming HTTP request.
 Here's a breakdown of what you can access:

 ### 1. **Request Method**